What TikTok Creator Agencies Won't Tell You Before You Sign

 Types of TikTok Creator Agencies

 Talent management agencies represent you as talent.
 They negotiate brand deals, secure partnerships, handle contracts, and manage your business relationships.
-They work like agents in traditional entertainment — their job is to monetize your existing audience.
+Their job is to monetize your existing audience — not grow it.

 Marketing agencies are hired by brands, not by creators.
 They connect brands with relevant creators for campaigns.
 You might work with them as a creator, but they represent the brand’s interests.
 Never confuse these for someone in your corner.

-Full-service creator management companies do everything — talent management, growth strategy, content support, and business development.
-Most comprehensive.
-Typically highest commission or cost.
-The right choice when you need everything handled.
+Full-service creator management companies handle everything — talent management, growth strategy, content support, and business development.
+Most comprehensive, typically the highest commission or cost, and the right choice when you need everything handled under one roof.

-What Services Should a TikTok Creator Agency Provide?
+What Services Should a TikTok Creator Agency Actually Provide?

 Brand Deal Negotiation and Management